ckmardiah/Technology-and-Information-System-SECP1513/README.md

 ---
 **Reflection on SECP1513-Technology and Information System Course**
-* Here’s a **reflection essay** based on the content of your Technology and Information System course and the industry talks.
-It’s personalized, well-structured, and professionally written.
-You can use this as a final reflection for your portfolio, assignment, or GitHub `README.md`:

----

 ## ✨ **Reflection Essay: My Learning Journey in Technology and Information System (SECP1513)**

 As I'm looking back and remisniscence throughout my study over this course , I have found that it has been a meaningful and eye-opening experience for me.
 It has strengthened my foundation in IT and help me create a proper pathway for me to procced into my next journey in thie field.In Addition, This course not only enhanced my theoretical understanding of core IT concepts but also gave me practical exposure through assignments and insightful industry talks.